qst0/taut.tech/about.md

 Let's learn!

-Hello!
+## Meet the team!

-I'm qst0 or Mason Young.
+qst0 (or Mason Young)

-I'm a programmer, teacher and friend to all!
+> I'm a programmer, teacher and friend to all!

 ### Awesome sites that help made this possible
 * https://github.com/